Inertia-Lighting/lua-additions/README.md

 ```

 ## Testing (Roblox)
-To test this library, you must require the tests module.
+To test this library, you must require the tests module from the **manual installation** above.
 ```lua
 -- some script
 local luaAdditionsFolder = game.Workspace:WaitForChild('lua-additions')